-Virtual reality (VR) is one of the highest levels of multimedia application to this day.
-It is a bundle of all types of technology which includes:
+Virtual reality (VR) is one of the highest levels of multimedia application to this day due to its fidelity and real-time interactivity provide powerful support for system simulation technology.
+It is a combination of different types of technology which includes:

 - Computer graphics